maxxiimo/the-front-end-manifesto/mobile-foundation.md

 To accomplish ubiquity we developed a super dumbed down HTML 1.0 interface that would work on 90% of all small screen devices, remember pre-smart phone, and for the remaining devices served up alternative markup that would display content correctly and consistent with the company's brand and look and feel.
 We were able to successfully do this by analyzing the devices HTTP_ACCEPT header and HTTP_USER_AGENT header, i.e. user agent sniffing.
 Over time with all the customers that Fidelity had, the company developed an extensive database of devices their customers used which included the device's screen size, operating system, carrier, and other pertinent information.
 Armed with this information Fidelity could tailor out markup depending on the request and information it contained.

 Fast-forward to today, with the advent of smart devices and their proliferation we also need to make sure our applications work correctly and consistently across a multitude of different devices and screen sizes.
 One huge advantage in our favor between then and now is the mobile browser and its ubiquity across different devices.
 Consequently, as front end developers we can concentrate on real estate more so than on walled gardens and major limitations in device capabilities.
-Like my days at Fidelity, we can effectively use the devices user agent to determine what markup and styles to serve.
+Like my days at Fidelity, we can effectively use devices user agents to identify browsers, screen resolutions, type of device, and based on this determine what markup and styles to serve.

 #### Mobile Solutions Roundup